adsforce/docs/docs/en/media-source-configurations/chartboost/README.md

 * This tracking link is only available for Chartboost s2s；

-* You can more in-depth analyze your product using the tracking link.
+* You can in-depth analyze your product using the tracking link.